 On the more serious side of stats, the game still reigns supreme on Steam, hitting steady 2 million players at a time.
 In fact, PubG's peak stats easily quadruple its next “competitor” - these days that position usually switches back and forth between Dota 2 and Counter Strike: Global Offensive.

-The game is indeed enjoying great success across platforms despite, or better yet, in spite of seemingly persistent criticism over performance and cheating .
-Ironically enough, you will find plenty of proof of its "alternatives" delivering much more on the gaming front, but when it comes to numbers - none of them even come close to rattling PubG's cage .
+The game is indeed enjoying great success across platforms despite, or better yet, in spite of seemingly persistent criticism over performance and .
+Ironically enough, you will find plenty of proof of its "alternatives" delivering much more on the gaming front, but when it comes to numbers - .
 The game snagged half a million pounds in revenue just eight months upon launch and PubG Corp revealed they sold upwards of 26 million copies on Steam so well played PubG, well played.